Summary

 Pro MLS tips

-In most cases, quantities for products like Windows Server, SQL Server and so on require manual verification due to ever-changing licensing metrics, grants, and upgrades.
+In most cases, quantities for products like Windows Server and SQL Server require manual verification due to ever-changing licensing metrics, grants, and upgrades.

 Unresolved quantities (upgrades that the MLS engine failed to apply automatically) always require manual resolution.